narasimha-31/JobTracker-AI/README.md

 - **250,000 tokens per minute**

 These limits make the free tier suitable for light users (≤20 jobs/day).
-If you apply to **more than ~20 jobs/day**, free tier isn’t sufficient — you may hit the RPM/RPD limits even if token quota remains.
+If you apply to **more than ~20 jobs/day**, free tier isn’t sufficient, you may hit the RPM/RPD limits even if token quota remains.

 **Paid tier benefits:**
 - Much higher requests per day